edev/sira/installation.md

 ## Manual installation: control node

+1. If you haven't already gone through the sections of this document *above* Automatic Installation, please do so now.
 1. Open [security.md](security.md) and scroll down to the table listing files and permissions.
 (Reading the file is also a good idea, of course.)
 Use this table as your reference for Sira's configuration files throughout this guide; we will refer to it as "the table."
 1. If you haven't already created `~/.ssh`, create it now.
 1. Generate the SSH key pair that Sira will use to log into managed nodes (as the Sira user).
 This guide will assume that it the private key is  `~/.ssh/sira` and the public key is `~/.ssh/sira.pub`.
 Protecting all SSH keys used in this guide with strong and unique passwords is highly recommended but not required.